 Orchids are an excellent choice, but be sure to choose the color wisely.
 While they are elegant and gorgeous in any color (and in season year-round), yellow orchids symbolize friendship and can give the wrong impression if you're more than friends.
-Purple on the other hand symbolizes admiration and respect, and white orchids symbolize purity and elegance.
+Purple, on the other hand, symbolizes admiration and respect, and white orchids symbolize purity and elegance.

 These sweet, citrus-smelling blooms would brighten up anyone's day.
 Freesias are in season year-round and are native to South Africa.
-Their delicate and graceful blossoms come in a variety of colors all having different meanings.
+Their delicate and graceful blossoms come in a variety of colors, all having different meanings.
 While red symbolizes passion, a multicolor bouquet of freesias symbolizes friendship.
 If your partner is pregnant, or a mom, pink freesias are perfect as they mean maternal love.

 5. Gerbera Daisies

 Regarded as a good omen for a happy marriage, peonies are a grand romantic gesture.
 Representing wealth, honor, and good fortune, these seasonal flowers are a national symbol in Chinese culture.
-Pink peonies are the most romantic of petal colors, but if you've made a giant mistake and you're in the doghouse, white peonies are the way to go as they represent shame.
+Pink peonies are the most romantic of petal colors, but if you've made a giant mistake and are in the doghouse, white peonies show shame and remorse, making them the way to go.

 A go-to for many different occasions, tulips are an ideal choice for Valentine's Day.
-Generally speaking this popular seasonal flower means perfect love, but more specifically the red tulip symbolizes true love.
+Generally speaking, this popular seasonal flower means perfect love, but more specifically the red tulip symbolizes true love.
 Pink blooms signify happiness and that you have an attachment.
-Or contrarily, if you've recently had an argument with someone, the white tulip is a great way to show forgiveness.
+Or, contrarily, if you've recently had an argument with someone, the white tulip is a great way to show forgiveness.

 Associated with the goddesses of love, it's not surprising that roses are the most common flower arrangement given on Valentine's Day.
-They are in season all year long and every color has a distinct meaning so there is something for everyone.
+They are in season all year long and every color has a distinct meaning, so there is something for everyone.
 If you're not ready to give red roses — which symbolize love — then pink is a great way to go as they represent admiration.
-If you're just friends, yellow is the hue for you, but if you've just started dating, purple roses say it all.
+If you're just friends, yellow is the hue for you, and if you've just started dating, purple roses say it all.